guinetn/browserLocalHomepage/app/assets/books/web/wasm/_wasm.md

 # WASM - Web Assembly

-A specification for a virtual machine that runs in the browser.
+A language specification for a virtual machine that runs in the browser (or out the browser: wasi).
 Web Assembly is based on LLVM  (Low Level Virtual Machine), a stack based virtual machine that compilers can target

 Runtime, with multi-language support, that provides near-native execution speeds within the browser,